Nationality: British | Year of birth: 1967

 When Richard Saynor was appointed CEO of Sandoz in 2019, he took on the mission to turn the Novartis generics and biosimilars division into the world’s leading and most valued generics company.

 Richard has a wealth of experience in the pharmaceutical industry, including at both innovation-driven companies and generics makers.
 He previously held regional leadership roles at Sandoz between 2005 and 2010.
-As head of the global organization, he aims to make Sandoz both a market leader and a thought leader on increasing patients’ access to critical medicines.
+As head of the global organization, he aims to make Sandoz both a market leader and a thought leader on increasing access to affordable medicines for patients around the world.

 Pioneering access for patients is what drives us at Sandoz – binding us together and giving us a true sense of direction.
+There is significant need for making the latest biotechnological breakthroughs available to patients at prices they can afford – and that is the purpose we all share at Sandoz.
 I’ve worked across the pharmaceutical industry, but my heart has always been in generics.
 They make a difference for hundreds of millions of people worldwide by driving patient access to affordable, high-quality healthcare.

 Sandoz played a central role in the Novartis response to the COVID-19 pandemic.
 It was the first company to commit to keeping prices stable for a basket of medicines used to treat coronavirus patients.
 In addition, Sandoz provided 15 medicines used to treat COVID-19 at zero profit to governments, nongovernmental organizations and other institutional customers in up to 79 low- and middle-income countries.